 Ministries and Divisions will be mainly responsible for the implementation of the Action Plan.
-Primarily the 35 ministries/divisions of the Government will develop an annual work plan integrating social security considering the provisions of the Social Security Action Plan and the Gender Action Plan.
-This work plan will be an integral part of the Annual Performance Agreements (APA) of the ministry/division and report to the Central Coordination Committee.
+Primarily 35 Ministries/Divisions of the Government will develop an annual work plan integrating social security considering the provisions of the Social Security Action Plan and the Gender Action Plan.
+This work plan will be an integral part of the Annual Performance Agreements (APA) of the Ministry/Division and report to the Central Management Committee.